 04 October 2016

-Will the civil war in Syria begin a second Cold War?
+Will the conflicts in Syria begin a second Cold War era?

 One of the pre-conditions for the Cold War was the existence of nuclear weapons, and the knowledge of mutually assured destruction.
 Another of the pre-conditions for the Cold War was the resolute leadership (and populace) of the opposing post-World War 2 powers, the USSR and the USA.

-In other words, the awareness of each other's nuclear capability acted as deterrent to outright hostilities, while each nation's depth of commitment to its political and social ideology meant that withdrawal or capitulation was not an option.
+In other words, the awareness of each other's nuclear capability acted as deterrent to outright hostilities, while each nation's depth of commitment to its political and social ideology meant that withdrawal or capitulation was not an option... well, not for many decades!

-Is Syria the first proxy war of Cold War 2.0?
+Is Syria the first proxy war of Cold War II?
+No, not really.

 Nuclear weapons remain a potent deterrent, now and prior to 1991.
 Russia has replaced the USSR as one of the two powers, with greater strength than the USSR in some ways (no longer socialist, religiously tolerant), but less in others (equally or more authoritarian leader, loss of Soviet bloc nations in eastern Europe and central Asia).
 Russia certainly has resolute leadership.
 A cold war requires two antipodal powers though.